Yuan-Meng/personal_website/content/posts/newgrads.md

 Because of the validation I got from my internship host and knowing what I'd learned over the years, I didn't doubt my ability to do data science.
 But the rejection made me worried about my arrangement with my advisor (regardless of the outcome, I must focus on research in November) and if I could find a job in time.

-Then I watched a Hilary Hahn documentary where she talked about stage fright (spoiler: the violin goddess has never had stage fright):
+Then I watched a Hilary Hahn documentary where she talked about stage fright (spoiler: the violin goddess has never had a stage fright):

 > If you're afraid you're not gonna do well enough, you'll just replicate what you think people want you to do.
 Replicating is never the way to convince people you know what you're doing.
 > You just have to be very well prepared, as prepared as you can be, but you're never completely ready --- you just do your best.